 Load accessibility: poor

 Depending on how you are picking, this can be okay.
 Most of the time, floor loads are hand picked or picked by hoist.
 Forklifts can’t get tines beneath a pipe that’s sitting in a stack very easily, and sometimes can’t get the correct angle for retrieval.
 However, floor storage isn’t bad for lighter loads that can be picked by hand.

 Unsecured stacks of round objects are inherently unsafe unless contained, so any floor stack must have structural limiters that prevent rolling.
 If banded, be sure there is protection for workers who snip the bands in case of load shifts.
 On the good side, since the loads are on the ground, they can’t fall.
 The threat is from sliding or shifting on a flat surface shared by workers.
 If you rely on blocks or banding, that means workers have to cope with those measures each time the stack is accessed.

 These aren’t the only methods.
-Pipes and tube have been stored in welded cube structures, on pallet racks, and other ways.
-Also, for smaller, hand-load applications, there are a variety of workstations, vertical racks and other methods for that purpose.
+Pipes and tube have been stored in welded cube structures, on pallet racks and other ways.
+Also, for smaller, hand-load applications, a variety of workstations, vertical racks and other methods serve that purpose.
 Due to the weight, shape and nature of the load, always be sure you have systems in place to protect workers from rolling, falling and shifting pipes.

 Scott Stone is Cisco-Eagle's Vice President of Marketing with more than thirty years of experience in material handling, warehousing and industrial operations.
 His work is published in multiple industry journals an websites on a variety of warehousing topics.
 He writes about automation, warehousing, safety, manufacturing and other areas of concern for industrial operations and those who operate them.